burnsfisher/hubitat-integration-skill/README.md

 The device name that you speak to Mycroft is the device label you have specified in Hubitat, but the skill uses "fuzzywuzzy" to allow some leeway in what you say.

+There are three settings for this skill (which you set via your Mycroft account).
+You *must* specify the access token, which can be found by looking at the Hubitat "Maker" app.
+The Hubitat address defaults to hubitat.local, which should work unless you have multiple hubitats on the LAN or for some other reason .local names are not supported.
+You can also specify a 'score' between 0 and 100 for comparing the device name you speak to the Hubitat label.
+For example, if the label is 'bookcase lights' you can say 'the bookcase lights', 'bookcase light', 'lights on the bookcase', etc.  A score of 65 seems to work well.

 ## Examples
 * "Turn on the bookcase lights"